 What is January Term?

-January Term (or Jan Term as it is commonly known around campus) is an optional four-week session that offers intensive study during the month of January.
+January Term (or Jan Term as it is commonly known around campus) is a four-week session that offers intensive study during the month of January.
 Students will enroll in one academic course and complete a semester’s worth of work during the month.
 Full academic credit will be awarded on par with a traditional semester long course.

 There are two ways to experience Jan Term: